-Applications are due July 3, 2023.
+Applications are due August 1, 2024.
 The Downtown Development Board (Downtown Board) scores applications and makes award decisions.
-These will be announced by September 30, 2023.
-Recipients have three years from the date of the award to complete projects and claim the tax credit.
+These will be announced by September 30, 2024.
+Recipients have three years from the date of the award to complete projects and claim the funds.